farankinstan/OpencvAimBooster/README.md

 # OpencvAimBooster
-this is a simple aim for aimbooster based on opencv color detection
+This is a simple aim for aimbooster based on opencv color detection.

+Its using numpy, pyautogui, keyboard, mss and opencv